 Woman killed in Cecil Township house fire

-A woman is dead after an early morning house fire in Washington County; KDKA's Briana Smith reports.
+A woman is dead after an early morning house fire in Cecil Township; KDKA's Briana Smith reports.

 View CBS News In